 Questyle QP2R is the next generation of their current mode implemented digital media players and builds on the success of the QP1R.
 It retails for $1299

-Disclaimer: The Questyle QP2R was sent to us is a loan sample from SCV Distribution and will be returned to them after this review.
+Disclaimer: The Questyle QP2R that was sent to us is a loan sample from SCV Distribution and will be returned to them after this review.
 Many thanks for providing us with the opportunity to review.

 To read other Questyle products reviewed on Headfonics click here.